 Local residents most adversely affected by social issues in their communities inform global discourse and inspire transformative grassroots relationships that reclaim globalized relationships dominated by top-down institutions.

-The Theory Behind Our Mission and Goals
+The Reason for Our Mission and Vision

 - GALV members can feel comfortable reaching out to the global community and posting conversation requests.
 These can be requests for open dialogue or interviews—to interview others or be interviewed.